helboukkouri/character-bert/README.md

 ### Using CharacterBERT in practice

-CharacterBERT's architecture is almost identical to BERT, so you can easilly adapt any code that uses the [Transformers](https://github.com/huggingface/transformers) library.
+CharacterBERT's architecture is almost identical to BERT's, so you can easilly adapt any code that from the [Transformers](https://github.com/huggingface/transformers) library.

 #### Example 1: getting word embeddings from CharacterBERT